FredHappyface/.github/README.md

 ### SUPPORT.md
-Provides information on how my repos are supported and on the version naming conventions
+Provides information on how my repos are supported and on the version naming conventions.

 ### config.yaml
-Configurations for ProBot Request Info
+Configurations for ProBot Request Info.

 ### stale.yaml
-Configurations for ProBot Stale
+Configurations for ProBot Stale.

 ## Community Files
 ### Licence